 This Vegan French Onion Soup recipe may be the best comfort food available.
 From the rich, caramelized onions, to the crusty bread on top with melted vegan cheese, every bite is better than the last.

 Soups are the best dishes because they can be an appetizer, a side dish (for salads or sandwiches), or even the main meal.
-This vegan French onion soup takes it to another level because it’s all those things and absolutely delicious, too!
+This veggie French onion soup takes it to another level because it’s all those things and absolutely delicious, too!

 Why This Recipe is a Winner